-I have released SillyPack 2k17 at at Outline 2017, which was my first Outline.
-Thanks to Havoc for inviting me, it was really great.
+I released SillyPack 2k17 at Outline 2017, which was my first Outline.
+Thanks to Havoc for inviting me; it was great.
 I had the opportunity to present the pack myself.
-That was essential to show how much work is involved to actually get it done with the right quality.
+It was essential to show how much work was involved to get it done with the right quality.

 Alpha C did a good job but had difficulty getting all the stuff presented correctly and, unfortunately, sometimes failed.
 My 10 minutes before dinner hack "No time, No memory, just Outline!" for the 128 bytes compo was shown without sound.
 And F#READY's excellent Outlove didn't work because the wrong OS was active despite the explicit note in the readme.
 A pity that one would have ruled the 128 bytes compo hard.
 Since most of the stuff is shown from emulators anyway, I hope the compo team records the entries upfront next time.